open-organization/governance/ambassador-program-description.md

 * Special designation as an ambassador on Opensource.com

-#### Ambassador Emeritus
+### Ambassador Emeritus

 Ambassadors who hold that position for at least one year and leave the program in good standing are eligible for emeritus status.

 Ambassators Emeriti receive all benefits supporters and contributors do, as well as:

-* Invitation to monthly online ambassador meetings and annual in-person ambassador meetings
+* Standing invitation to monthly online ambassador meetings and annual in-person ambassador meetings

 * Access to an ambassadors-only electronic mailing list

 * Opportunities to network and engage with other ambassadors (in-person meetings, etc.) and to extend their professional connections

-* Special designation as an ambassador emeritus on Opensource.com

 ## Membership Responsibilities